Bifteki (Greek Burger) — Juicy, Herby & Easy

 • Peel the potatoes and cut them into wedges or thick slices.

-• Put them in a baking pan.
-Add the olive oil, oregano, mustard, and lemon juice, and season with sea salt and freshly ground pepper.
-Mix well to distribute all seasonings and olive oil evenly.
+• Place them in a baking pan and add the olive oil, dried oregano, mustard, and lemon juice.
+Season with sea salt and freshly ground pepper, then toss well so every piece is coated.

-• Put the ground beef in a bowl.
-Add the olive oil, oregano, fresh oregano, parsley, vinegar, one teaspoon of sea salt, and plenty of freshly ground pepper.
-You can add an egg if you like.
+• Place the ground beef in a large mixing bowl.
+Add the olive oil, dried oregano, fresh oregano, parsley, red wine vinegar, 1 teaspoon sea salt, and plenty of freshly ground pepper.
+If you prefer, add an egg to help the patties hold their shape.

-• Grate the onions and tomatoes directly into the meat.
-Let all their liquids pour into the mixture.
+• Grate the onions and tomatoes directly into the bowl, letting all their juices fall into the mixture.
+This is what makes the biftekia tender and flavorful.

 Ten burgers biftekia on potatoes in a baking pan.

-• Remove the potatoes from the oven and lay on top of them the biftekia.
-Bake for another 30 minutes.
+• Remove the potatoes from the oven and arrange the biftekia right on top of them.
+Return the pan to the oven and bake for 30 minutes, or until the burgers are cooked to your liking.

 A plate with two biftekia, greek burgers and roasted potatoes on a cloth napkin, next to a loaf of bread and a bottle of Raki, on a wooden table.

-Thank you to argiro.gr for the wonderful advice.
+Thank you to argiro.gr for the excellent advice.

 The Greek Foodie Logo.